 The Importance of For Sale Signs in the Yard

-For Sale Signs are still popular, even with the internet.
-Hardly a day goes by that I don't receive a call from an interested buyer on one of my For Sale Signs.
-In some markets, buyers drive by a home, spot a For Sale Sign and slam on the brakes.
-The question isn't whether you should have a For Sale Sign in the yard, unless you want to keep secret the fact that your home is for sale -- and some sellers do.
-It's whether the For Sale Sign will generate an inquiry about your home.
+For sale signs are still popular, even with the internet.
+In some markets, buyers drive by a home, spot a for sale sign and slam on the brakes.
+The question isn't whether you should have a for sale sign in the yard—unless you want to keep secret the fact that your home is for sale—and some sellers do.
+It's whether the for sale sign will generate an inquiry about your home.

 Most sellers expect buyers to call for more information.
 If you are selling the home yourself, a sign can encourage a buyer to immediately call.
 If you have hired a real estate agent to list your home, then the phone calls will go to your listing agent.
 A phone call is an excellent opportunity to discuss all of the wonderful features of your home, sometimes not readily apparent from the curb.

 Some homeowner associations do not allow for sale signs in the yard, or the HOA may have restrictions about size and placement.
 If you live in a planned community, you may want to read your HOA regulations before putting a sign in your yard.

 Standard types of for sale signs vary depending on inherent weather conditions where you live, type of brokerage that has listed your home and, in some cases, simply personal preference.

 For Sale By Owner Signs

 Sellers who try to sell without representation generally don't want to spend a lot of money on signage.
 In fact, a less expensive sign may play to a for sale by owner's advantage because a buyer might believe the seller is desperate to sell and the buyer can get a great deal.
 You can buy a for sale by owner sign at a hardware store, some Boards of REALTORS® or online.
 Most of these signs are made from metal or plastic and secure to the ground with stakes or wires.